Varavara Rao: 2018: Elgaar Parishad case

 On 28 August 2018, Rao was arrested in his home in Hyderabad for his alleged involvement in the Bhima-Koregaon violence that occurred on 1 January 2018.
-A First Information Report filed concerning that event alleged that on the 200th anniversary of the battle of Bhima-Koregaon, a program called the Elgaar Parishad had been organised in which leftist groups and Naxalites had participated.
+A First Information Report filed concerning that event alleged that on the 200th anniversary of the battle of Bhima-Koregaon, a program called the Elgaar Parishad had been organised in which designated terrorist left wing groups such as Communist Party of India (Maoist) and Naxalites had funded and participated.
 The police alleged that the speeches made at this event, including those by Rao and others, were responsible for inciting violence that occurred the next day.
 Some reports also suggest that there was an alleged plot to assassinate Prime Minister Narendra Modi discussed at this event.
 These appear to be based a letter obtained by the police which refers to a person only identified as "R".
 Rao denied any involvement in the alleged plot.

 Covid-19 and NHRC Intervention

 During Rao's detention in Taloja Jail in Maharashtra, he was hospitalised and admitted to J.J.
 Hospital in Mumbai.
 Following this, a special court ordered a report on his health while detained.
 In June 2020, Rao applied again for bail, on the grounds that he was highly vulnerable to Covid-19, and following a government recommendation that elderly inmates and those with co-morbidities should be released from jail in light of the Covid-19 pandemic, but were unsuccessful.
 His application for bail was supported by fourteen Members of Parliament, who wrote a letter to Maharashtra Chief Minister Uddhav Thackeray, raising concerns about his health as well as jail conditions during the Covid-19 pandemic in India.
 It was also supported by two former Chief Election Commissioners of India, who raised doubts about the alleged conspiracy case, and called on the NIA to share information with the Mumbai Police regarding the case.

 On 16 July, Rao was re-admitted to J.J.
 Hospital in Mumbai, where he tested positive for Covid-19.
 Following reports that Rao had been injured again while in the care of the hospital, resulting in a head injury, the National Human Rights Commission ordered that he be moved to a private facility for medical treatment.
 Rao was then shifted to Nanavati Hospital in Mumbai.
 The NIA opposed Rao's plea for bail in court, arguing that he was trying to "take undue advantage" of the Covid-19 pandemic, although the hospital confirmed that Rao had tested positive for Covid-19 and was undergoing treatment.
 Bombay High Court disapproved of the stance taken by the NIA and granted him a medical bail.